janhenkgerritsen/codeception-laravel5-sample/readme.md

 #### Vagrant
 - Clone repo
 - Cd into the cloned directory
+- Install git submodules: `git submodule update --init --recursive`
+    - you can also add the `--recursive` flag to the `git clone` command to skip this step
-- Run vagrant up
+- Run `vagrant up`

-To SSH into the machine to run your tests, run ```vagrant ssh```.
-You can access the app on the guest vm under http://192.168.10.10/.
+To SSH into the machine to run your tests, run `vagrant ssh`.
+You can access the app on the guest VM under http://192.168.10.10/.

 ### To test